davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

   max-inline-insns-single
     Several parameters control the tree inliner used in GCC.
-    This number sets the maximum number of instructions (counted in GCCs internal representation) in a single function that the tree inliner considers for inlining.
+    This number sets the maximum number of instructions (counted in GCC's internal representation) in a single function that the tree inliner considers for inlining.
 This only affects functions declared inline and methods implemented in a class declaration (C++).